 ThirdPartyBlogger.com’s Ethical Standards

-The purpose of ethical standards is to promote values such as integrity, quality services, trust, fairness, goodwill, and respect for authority.
-We have considered those standards we feel are most applicable to the work of ThirdPartyBlogger.com.
-Our work for clients includes search engine optimization (SEO) copyediting and promoting website content through social media.
+The purpose of ethical standards is to promote integrity, quality services, trust, fairness, goodwill, and mutual respect.
+We have considered the standards most applicable to the work of ThirdPartyBlogger.com.

 Our ethical standards concerning our business:

-- We will not misrepresent the services of our company or our professional qualifications
+- We will appropriately represent the services of our company and our professional qualifications.

 Our ethical standards to the Internet community and governing authorities:

-We surveyed resources for discussions about and examples of ethical standards as applied to SEO and web content services.
-Then, we chose the ones we felt consistently applicable to our work with clients at ThirdPartyBlogger.com.
+We surveyed resources for discussions about and examples of ethical standards applicable to our services.
+Then, we chose the ones we felt consistently applied to our work with clients at ThirdPartyBlogger.com.

-Finally, I decided how to express each in a manner that reflects the values we hope to promote.
-I’m confident our ethical standards will serve us well, but we’re sure they will grow in scope along with our business.
+Finally, we decided how to express each to reflect the values we hope to promote.
+We are confident our ethical standards will serve us well, but we’re sure they will grow in scope along with our business.